mrhmouse/wax/README.md

-wax
+Wax
 ===

-A .NET library of useful functions for manipulation expression trees.
+A .NET library of useful functions for manipulating expression trees.